rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Memory Model

 For transmit messages, it is upto the caller to allocate and free the memory for the message buffer.
 For receive messages, the `HAL` is responsible for memory management.
-The memory allocated cannot exceed **20 bytes** (HDMI-CEC v1.3a Section CEC 6).
+The memory allocated cannot exceed **20 bytes** (`HDMI-CEC Specification` Section `CEC 6`).
 ### Power Management Requirements

-Although this interface is not required to be involved in any of the power management operations, the state transitions MUST not affect its operation. e.g. on resumption from a low power state, the `HDMI` `CEC` should operate as if no transition has occurred.
+Although this interface is not required to be involved in any of the power management operations, the state transitions MUST not affect its operation. e.g. on resumption from a low power state, the interface should operate as if no transition has occurred.

 ### Asynchronous Notification Model